logicalclocks/terraform-provider-hopsworksai/docs/data-sources/azure_user_assigned_identity_permissions.md

 ### Optional

+- `enable_acr` (Boolean) Add permissions required to enable access to Azure ACR from within your Hopsworks cluster.
+Defaults to `true`.
+- `enable_aks` (Boolean) Add permissions required to enable access to Azure AKS from within your Hopsworks cluster.
+Defaults to `true`.
-- `enable_aks_and_acr` (Boolean) Add permissions required to enable access to Azure AKS and ACR from within your Hopsworks cluster.
+- `enable_aks_and_acr` (Boolean, Deprecated) Add permissions required to enable access to Azure AKS and ACR from within your Hopsworks cluster.
 Defaults to `false`.
+Use enable_aks and enable_acr instead
 - `enable_backup` (Boolean) Add permissions required to allow creating backups of your clusters.
 Defaults to `true`.
 - `enable_storage` (Boolean) Add permissions required to allow Hopsworks clusters to read and write from and to your azure storage accounts.
 Defaults to `true`.